jharwell/cosm/docs/config/swarm-manager.rst

   ``create``, this defines timestep interval after which metrics will be written out to a NEW ``.csv`` file with a unique timestep tag after the provided stem.
-For ``truncate``, this defines the timestep interval after which metrics will be written out to a truncateed ``.csv`` created from the provided stem;
+For ``truncate``, this defines the timestep interval after which metrics will be written out to a truncated ``.csv`` created from the provided stem;
   that is, each time they are output the results of the previously written out metrics are lost.

-What collectors can be added under what child tag (id,filename) pairs is defined in :ref:`ln-metrics-collectors`) .
+What collectors can be added under what child tag (id,filename) pairs is defined in the table below .
 Not defining them disables metric collection of the given type for that category.

+..
+NOTE:: Enabling metric collection of the given type does not `necessarily`
+          guarantee that those metrics will be collected for a given
+          simulation: the right controller/loop function functionality has to be active/enabled as well.

 .. list-table::
-   :widths: 25,50,50
+   :widths: auto
    :header-rows: 1

    * - XML Attribute